CogSciUOS/asparagus/report/chapter_3_todo.md

 > &ensp; **The asparagus dataset**  `Richard?`
 >
 > &ensp;&ensp;&ensp; Different datasets `Sophia?`
 > &ensp;&ensp;&ensp; Structural information on the datasets: What do they look like?
-How big are they (labeled vs unlabeled
+How big are they (labelled vs unlabelled
 > &ensp;&ensp;&ensp; samples)?
 Which were criteria for throwing out data? (maybe have an overview picture with all relevant
 > &ensp;&ensp;&ensp; information on one glance
 >